 Adding date as a random effect was intended to capture the effect that different weather conditions could have on barometric altitude measurements.
 We found that models including date as a random variable improved overall model performance, as demonstrated by the significantly lower AIC for models 2 and 3 (Table S1 1).
 Model 3 also resulted in corrected altitude measurements with narrower confidence.
 Still, hierarchical models decreased measurement error and uncertainty marginally, with model 3 resulting in 95% CI error width being only 20 cm smaller than model 1.
 While this difference may be important in some contexts (e.g., when attempting to detect growth or changes in body condition for individuals), we considered it negligible to our goal of inferring general developmental stages and sex.

 Table S1 1.
-Summary statistics (mean, standard deviation (SD), 2.5th percentile, 97.5th percentile, and 95% CI width) for the error (m) estimates of drone altitude and calibration object length based on the corrected drone altitude. dAIC shows the difference in AIC from the model with the lowest AIC.
+Summary statistics (mean, standard deviation (SD), 2.5th percentile, 97.5th percentile, and 95% CI width) for the error (m) estimates of drone altitude and calibration object length (of a research vessel with true length **m) based on the corrected drone altitude. dAIC shows the difference in AIC from the model with the lowest AIC.
 Raw, uncorrected altitude values are shown in the first row.
 The final model (1) used in this study is highlighted in gray.